astropy/halotools/docs/source_notes/empirical_models/factories/subhalo_mock_factory_source_notes.rst

 .. _subhalo_mock_factory_tutorial:

 ********************************************************************
-Source code notes on the `SubhaloMockFactory` class
+Source code notes on `SubhaloMockFactory`
 ********************************************************************

 This section of the documentation provides detailed notes